Check out these Navy SEAL recommended swim fins for diving and swimming in the pool and open water.

 I still own and pair today and took them out last summer and used them for some bodysurfing.

-IST Deep sea scuba diving military fins – rubber Rocket
+The IST Deep sea scuba diving military fins – rubber Rocket is used by a variety of amphibious warriors to include the Marine Recon units and Army Special Forces divers.

 We used these type of fins in BUDS and in the Teams.
 These work really well to move you through the water quickly with the least amount of work.
 If you want to haul ass on a swim these are the go-to swimfins.